kwquan/activation_functions/README.md

 ![alt text](https://github.com/kwquan/activation_functions/blob/main/tanh-derivative.png)

-Unlike the sigmoid function, the tanh function mitigates the issue of vanishing gradient by allowing for larger derivative values especially for x-values close to 0.
-However, it is still susceptible to vanishing gradient issue for very-positive/very-negative x-values.
+Unlike the sigmoid function, the tanh function mitigates the issue of vanishing gradient by allowing for larger derivative values especially for x-values close to 0. \
+However, it is still susceptible to vanishing gradient issue for very-positive/very-negative x-values. \
+Equation for derivative is: 1-tanh^2(x)